Time to check out the Top 5 most bizarre statues ever made of Manchester United and Portugal football star Cristiano Ronaldo.

 Santos added: “He only asked for some wrinkles that gave him a certain expression on his face when he’s about to laugh to be changed.”

 Fortunately, Santos got another chance to make a Ronaldo statue and got it right on the second attempt.

 Less than a year after Santos’ disastrous bust, the Russians tried their own luck at creating a Cristiano Ronaldo statue.

 Except they made this one purely out of ice!

 It was one of four statues that the Russians had built for the Ledovaya Moskva festival in December 2017, ahead of the upcoming World Cup.
 Each sculpture represented one of the competing nations.

 It didn’t take long for football fans to compare this one to the Madeira one.

 Iron Man Ronaldo

-Possibly the most ridiculous idea for a statue was one the Italians made recently for a carnival.
+Possibly the most ridiculous idea for a statue was one the Italians once made for a carnival.
 Just how was that Cristiano Ronaldo?
 Nobody could believe their eyes!